OpenMined/syft.js/README.md

 It should be visible that
 PyGrid aggregates each 3 submissions into the global model, so each 3rd starts with lower loss and higher accuracy.

+## Compatibility

+### Tensorflow.js Versions Compatibility

+Syft.js was tested with Tensorflow.js v1.2.5.

+### Browser Support

+syft.js was tested with Chrome and Firefox browsers.

 ## Contributing